As a blogger, you have surely heard of the AdSense program from Google, which is one of the best contextual advertisement programs available.

 You will see an option to create a new Google account, or you can choose to use your existing Google account.

 Note: If you have a custom domain name & you are using Google Apps for your domain email address, I suggest you use that to sign up for your AdSense account.
-When you use domain specific email addresses ([email protected]), the chances of getting your AdSense application approved is increased by a factor of 3.
+When you use domain-specific email addresses ([email protected]), the chances of getting your AdSense application approved is increased .
+You can also create a domain-specific email address using Zohomail.

 AdSense contact information: